icopy-site/awesome-cn/docs/awesome/awesome-ada.md

 - [ada-gate](https://github.com/fastrgv/AdaGate) - AdaGate is a first-person 3D sokoban puzzle game within a Stargate / Portal fantasy setting for Windows, OS-X and Linux.
 - [rufas-cube](https://github.com/fastrgv/RufasCube) - RufasCube is a puzzle game for Windows, OS-X and GNU Linux (it looks like a rubic cube but it's a slider, not a twister).
 - [ada-venture](https://github.com/fastrgv/AdaVenture) - AdaVenture is a kid-friendly retro point&click game with mazes, dragons, bats & snakes.
-- [co-terminal-apps](https://github.com/fastrgv/CoTerminalApps) - Retro Games that run in a terminal on any platform.
+- [retro-arcade](https://github.com/fastrgv/RetroArcade) - Space Invaders, Pacman, & Frogger games that run in a terminal on Windows, OS-X & Linux.
 - [world-cup-sokerban](https://github.com/fastrgv/WorldCupSokerban) - This is a soccer-themed, 3D sokoban puzzle game that runs on Windows, Mac OS-X and GNU Linux.
 - [pasta](http://pasta.phyrama.com/) - Pasta! is a game of the "match-3" genre, implemented in [gnoga].
 - [buttons](https://github.com/andreacervetti/buttons) - A simple [gtkada] Button Mania game.